The LASSO risk for gaussian matrices: Numerical illustrations

 Further, our result is asymptotic, while and one might wonder how accurate it is for instances of moderate dimensions.

 Numerical simulations were carried out in \cite{NSPT,OurNips} and suggest that the result is robust and relevant already for $N$ of the order of a few hundreds.
-As an illustration, we present in Figs.~\ref{fig:GaussianMatrices} and \ref{fig:PM1Matrices} the outcome of such simulations for two types of random matrices.
-Simulations with real data can be found in \cite{OurNips}.
+As an illustration, we present in Figures \ref{fig:geneExpression}-\ref{fig:PM1Matrices} the outcome of such simulations for four types of real data and random matrices.
 We generated the signal vector randomly with entries in $\{+1,0,-1\}$ and $\prob(x_{0,i}=+1) = \prob(x_{0,i}=-1) = 0.064$.
 The noise vector $w$ was generated by using i.i.d. $\normal(0,0.2)$ entries.

 We obtained the optimum estimator $\hx$ using \texttt{CVX}, a package for specifying and solving convex programs \cite{CVX} and \texttt{OWLQN}, a package for solving large-scale versions of LASSO \cite{OWLQN}.
 We used several values of $\lambda$ between $0$ and $2$ and $N$ equal to $200$, $500$, $1000$, and $2000$.
 The aspect ratio of matrices was fixed in all cases to $\delta=0.64$.
 For each case, the point $(\lambda,\MSE)$ was plotted and the results are shown in the figures.
-Continuous lines corresponds to the asymptotic prediction by Theorem \ref{thm:Risk} for $\psi(a,b) = (a-b)^2$, namely
+Continuous lines corresponds to the asymptotic prediction by Corollary \ref{coro:lasso-risk}, namely $\delta(\tau_*^2-\sigma^2)$.

 The agreement is remarkably good already for $N, n$ of the order of a few hundreds, and deviations are consistent with statistical fluctuations.